JamesMartin1998/Django-Project/README.md

 ### Unsolved Bugs

 - There are no remaining known bugs.

+## Future Features

+- Semi-Automatic Showing Listings
+    - Currently site admin's can create a new movie when being shown at the cinema, using the Django admin site.
+They also have to add the individual showings for each movie on the django admin site.
+In the future, I would like to implement code that code get the time of a showing and then create another showing for the same movie but a week later.
+This would make be useful to the business as they could have a fixed weekly schedule and would have to list fewer showings so would save time.
+- Ecommerce - Shopping basket
+    - Currently users can only reserve tickets and pick them up when they go the cinema.
+In the future, I would like to implement a shopping cart, where users can select their booking to order and then pay online using a service such as PayPal.

 ## Database

 - A Postgres database has been used for this project, provided by ElephantSQL.